Uneven Or Cracked Roads

 Contact a Barrie Traffic Collision Lawyer Today

 In the aftermath of a traffic collision, investigators gather evidence and witness testimony to determine the cause of the crash.
 As an injured victim, it may be up to you and your lawyer to give notice to the municipality or Crown in writing.
 We can help do much of this work when law but there are strict timelines that must be followed.
 Our uneven and cracked road lawyers can help you prove that the road conditions were the cause of your crash through the use of expert witnesses and traffic crash reconstruction experts.
 Let us help you receive the financial compensation you need to get back on your feet.
-Call Preszler Law Firm today at 1-800-JUSTICE to schedule a free consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE to schedule a free consultation.